Lab 18 - Introduction to PAUP*: Distance methods & Parsimony

 2. Make your own datafile using the dataset at the bottom of this page

 Copy the dataset at the bottom of this page in its entirety starting from and including the #NEXUS command all the way to the bottom.
-Go to PAUP and choose the menu
+Open the Mac text editor 'TextEdit' (should be inside the applications folder).
+There are much better text editors for data file manipulation (eg TextWrangler) but this will do for now.
+Open the TextEdit Preferences dialog and make sure the Format option is set to 'Plain Text'.

-To create a new document.
-Paste the dataset into the new document using the right mouse button options & save it in your documents folder with the name z575PAUP1
+Create a new document.
+Paste the dataset into the new document & save it inside the PAUP folder with the name dinos.nex

 3. Execute the datafile you made

 When PAUP executes a datafile it loads it into memory and is ready to do analyses on the data.
 If there are errors in the file (for example you forgot to start the file with #NEXUS) PAUP will complain and require you to fix the errors before proceeding.
-Execute the file using the menu
+Execute the file by returning to the terminal and typing

 4. Use the parsimony optimality criterion to find optimal tree(s)